What harmful conditions do the guards have? Harmful production factors

 The list of harmful production factors is very extensive.
 Production factors by profession can vary significantly, both qualitatively and quantitatively.

-By the type of impact, they can be divided into 4 large groups:
+1. Based on the type of impact, they can be divided into 4 large groups: Physical

-1. Physical - implies the adverse effects on humans of hazardous and hazardous physical working conditions such as noise, vibration, insufficient lighting, changes or exposure to dangerous high or low temperatures, humidity, radiation, etc.
+2. – imply adverse effects on humans of harmful and dangerous physical working conditions, such as noise, vibration, insufficient lighting, changes or exposure to dangerous high or low temperatures, humidity, radiation, etc. Chemical

-4. Psychophysiological - this is a huge list of factors associated with both physical and psycho-emotional overload: hard physical work, increased load on analyzers and sense organs (vision, hearing, etc.), high intensity or monotony of work, mental fatigue and stressful emotional overload ...
+4. Psychophysiological– this is a huge list of factors associated with both physical and psycho-emotional overload: heavy physical work, increased load on analyzers and sensory organs (vision, hearing, etc.), high intensity or monotony of work, mental fatigue and stressful emotional overload .

 The degree and duration of exposure to adverse production factors may vary.

-In this regard, according to the degree of danger, they are distinguished:
+In this regard, according to the degree of danger they distinguish:

-1. Harmful - exceeding the maximum permissible concentration, which, with a single exposure, does not carry an increased risk, but as a result of constant long-term exposure leads to deterioration in health, diseases, and decreased performance.
-This is a wide group of factors - such as increased noise level, monotony, etc.
+1. Harmful– exceeding the maximum permissible concentration, which with a single exposure does not carry an increased risk, but as a result of constant long-term exposure leads to deterioration of health, diseases, and decreased performance.
+This is a wide group of factors - such as increased noise levels, monotony, etc.

-2. Dangerous PF - This is a factor, even a single exposure of which leads to a sharp deterioration in health, injury, disability or death.
-These are, for example, high doses of radiation, ingestion of a dangerous virus, contact with an open flame, etc.
+2. Dangerous PF– this is a factor, even a single exposure to which leads to a sharp deterioration in health, injury, disability or death.
+These are, for example, high doses of radiation, entry into the body of a dangerous virus, contact with an open flame, etc.

 Harmful factors, depending on the duration and intensity of exposure, can become dangerous.

-Thus, hazardous and harmful factors differ in the degree of health risk, and harmful factors are already acting, while hazardous factors are potential, their impact occurs under certain circumstances.
-To prevent exposure to hazardous and minimize exposure to harmful factors, there is a safety technique and a set of labor protection measures at work, the observance of which is the responsibility of both the employer and the employee himself (for example, the use of personal protective equipment when performing hazardous work, etc.).
+Thus, dangerous and harmful factors differ in the degree of risk to health, and harmful factors are already acting, while dangerous factors are potential, their impact occurs under certain circumstances.
+To prevent exposure to hazardous factors and minimize the impact of harmful factors, there are safety precautions and a set of labor protection measures at work, compliance with which is the responsibility of both the employer and the employee himself (for example, the use of individual funds protection when performing hazardous work, etc.).

-Based on the social significance of activities associated with the influence of harmful production factors, the legislation protects:
+Based social significance types of activities associated with the influence of harmful production factors are protected by law:

-1. Employee interests, whose activities are associated with increased harm: health monitoring is carried out (regular medical examinations), compensation and benefits are established, longer leave, early retirement and increased pension payments.
+1. Employee interests, whose activities are associated with increased harm: health status is monitored (regular medical examinations), compensation and benefits are established, longer leave, early retirement and increased pension payments.

-2. Employer interests: the legislation is designed to ensure the resolution of labor disputes, protecting the interests of both the employee and the employee, and to ensure maximum safety and efficiency of labor.
+2. Employer interests: legislation is intended to provide a solution labor disputes, protecting the interests of both the worker and the employee, and ensuring maximum safety and labor efficiency.

-3. Public interests.
-The state establishes a special form of admission to positions and regular medical examinations for a number of socially significant professions, where the life and health of other people depends on the ability of a specialist to effectively cope with their tasks in conditions of increased loads and adverse factors (for example, a firefighter, pilot, driver, educator, doctor , NPP operator).
+3. Interests of society.
+The state establishes a special form of admission to positions and regular medical examinations for a number of socially significant professions, where the life and health of other people depends on the ability of a specialist to effectively cope with his tasks under conditions of increased stress and adverse factors (for example, a firefighter, pilot, driver, teacher, doctor , nuclear power plant operator).

-The main normative legal documents governing the conduct of mandatory medical examinations are currently:
+The main regulatory legal documents regulating the conduct of mandatory medical examinations are currently:

-2. RF of April 12, 2011 N 302n "On the approval of lists of harmful and (or) hazardous production factors and work, during which mandatory preliminary and periodic medical examinations (examinations) are carried out, and the Procedure for conducting mandatory preliminary and periodic medical examinations (examinations) workers engaged in heavy work and work with harmful and (or) dangerous working conditions ”.
-As amended on: May 15, 2013, December 5, 2014
+2. RF dated April 12, 2011 N 302n “On approval of lists of harmful and (or) hazardous production factors and work, during which mandatory preliminary and periodic medical examinations (examinations) are carried out, and the Procedure for conducting mandatory preliminary and periodic medical examinations (examinations) workers employed at hard work and at work with harmful and (or) dangerous working conditions.”
+With changes and additions from: May 15, 2013, December 5, 2014

-3. Order of the Ministry of Health and Social Development RF dated April 12, 2011 No. 302n “On approval of lists of harmful and (or) hazardous production factors and works, during which mandatory preliminary and periodic medical examinations (examinations) are carried out, and the Procedure for conducting mandatory preliminary and periodic medical examinations (examinations) workers engaged in heavy work and work with harmful and (or) dangerous working conditions ”.
+3. Order of the Ministry of Health and social development RF dated April 12, 2011 No. 302n “On approval of lists of harmful and (or) hazardous production factors and work, during which mandatory preliminary and periodic medical examinations (examinations) are carried out, and the Procedure for conducting mandatory preliminary and periodic medical examinations (examinations) workers engaged in heavy work and work with harmful and (or) dangerous working conditions.”

 4. Industry documents.

-To fulfill its obligations on the organization of medical examinations, the employer concludes an agreement with a medical organization that is licensed to carry out this activity and has the necessary specialists trained in occupational pathology.
-The employer provides the medical institution with a list of employees with an indication of the harmful factors to which each of them is exposed and agrees with the head of the medical institution the schedule of medical examinations and the composition of the medical board (it must be headed by an occupational pathologist).
+To fulfill its obligations to organize medical examinations, the employer enters into an agreement with a medical organization that is licensed to carry out this activity and has the necessary specialists trained in occupational pathology.
+The employer provides the medical institution with a name list of employees indicating the harmful factors to which each of them is exposed and agrees with the head of the medical institution calendar plan medical examinations and the composition of the medical commission (it must be headed by an occupational pathologist).

-Based on the results of the examination, a conclusion is drawn up, on the basis of which the possibility of admission to work is determined, and further recommendations are given for treatment, medical examination.
-If an occupational disease is suspected, as well as workers who have suffered as a result of accidents, are sent to occupational pathology centers.
+Based on the results of the inspection, a conclusion is drawn up, on the basis of which the possibility of admission to work is determined, or given further recommendations for treatment and medical examination.
+If an occupational disease is suspected, as well as workers injured as a result of accidents, they are sent to occupational pathology centers.

 Types of medical examinations

-Medical examinations are one of the most important measures to ensure occupational safety at work.
-This measure is designed to ensure the interests of all participants in labor relations, the state and society, and is also aimed at preventing occupational diseases.
+Medical examinations are one of the most important measures to ensure occupational safety and health at work.
+This measure is designed to ensure the interests of all participants labor relations, state and society, and also aims to prevent occupational diseases.

-Depending on the purpose of the conduct, mandatory medical examinations are divided into two types:
+Depending on the purpose of the event, mandatory medical examinations are divided into two types:

-1. Conducted to determine the suitability of workers for a specific job and to prevent occupational diseases.
+1. Conducted to determine the suitability of workers for certain work and prevention of occupational diseases.

-2. Conducted to preserve health and ensure the safety of the population.
+2. Conducted to preserve the health and safety of the population.

-Determination of the degree of exposure to harmful factors: MPU and MPC
+Determination of the degree of exposure to harmful factors: MPC and MPC

-The list of harmful factors and professions is not determined "at the arbitrary" discretion of the employer or employee, but is established by the labor legislation of the Russian Federation, which determines the list of harmful factors and sets standards based on which the harmfulness is calculated.
+The list of harmful factors and professions is not determined at the “arbitrary” discretion of the employer or employee, but is established by the labor legislation of the Russian Federation, where the list of harmful factors is determined and standards are established on the basis of which harmfulness is calculated.

-1. MPC, or maximum permissible concentration - a certain safe level of the substance content in the environment of the working area (air, water, soil, snow), at which the health of workers during the work shift and the established production experience is not endangered.
-At the same time, the negative influence should not be passed on to subsequent generations.
+1. MPC, or maximum permissible concentration– a certain safe level of substance content in the working area environment (air, water, soil, snow), at which the health of workers throughout work shift and established production experience is not at risk.
+At the same time, the negative impact should not be passed on to subsequent generations.

-2. Remote control, or maximum permissible level - parameter applied to physical harmful and dangerous PF.
-This is the maximum value of PF, the action of which, with a regulated daily duration over the course of work experience, does not cause a drop in working capacity and the occurrence of diseases both during work and in the further period of life.
+2. Remote control, or maximum permissible level– parameter applied to physical harmful and dangerous PFs.
+This is the maximum value of the PF, the effect of which at a regulated daily duration for length of service does not cause a decline in performance and the occurrence of diseases both during work and in the future period of life.

-Harmful working conditions are characterized by the presence of harmful PF that exceed the established standards and adversely affect the human body or its offspring.
+Harmful working conditions are characterized by the presence of harmful PFs that exceed established standards and adversely affect the human body or its offspring.

 The most dangerous and harmful professions

-Attention is paid to the issue of occupational safety both at the state level and at the level of international organizations.
-Standards and recommendations in this area are developed by the International Organization for Labor Protection (ILO), a number of documents and decrees have been adopted by the UN.
-Among the important areas are rationing of hazardous work, determination of maximum permissible concentration, maximum permissible concentration, as well as the development of a list of harmful and hazardous jobs and professions.
-So, the list of harmful professions in 1980 was approved in Geneva as a document of international importance.
+The issue of occupational safety is given attention both at the state level and at the level of international organizations.
+Develops standards and recommendations in this area International organization on labor protection (ILO), a number of documents and resolutions were adopted by the UN.
+Among the important areas are the regulation of hazardous work, the determination of maximum permissible concentrations, maximum permissible concentrations, and the development of a list of harmful and dangerous works and professions.
+Yes, list harmful professions in 1980 approved in Geneva as a document international importance.
 Each state can supplement this list at the level of national legislation.

 In the Russian Federation, the list is extensive and includes several thousand professions.
-It is an official document binding on all labor market participants.
+It is an official document mandatory for execution by all participants in the labor market.

-For the first time in our country, the list of harmful professions was approved in 1956, and then it was supplemented by a joint resolution of the Ministry of Health and the All-Union Central Council of Trade Unions in 1975:
+For the first time in our country, the list of hazardous professions was approved in 1956, and then was supplemented by a joint resolution of the Ministry of Health and the All-Russian Central Council of Trade Unions in 1975:

-One of the most dangerous and difficult professions is mining.
-This is primarily the profession of a miner - work related to the extraction of coal, shale, ore, oil, gas, graphite, mica, salt and other ore and non-ore minerals by underground methods.
-Unfortunately, the people of this profession over the past decades have led the sad statistics of deaths as a result of accidents at work.
+Some of the most dangerous and difficult professions are those related to mining.
+This is primarily the profession of a miner - work related to the extraction of coal, shale, ore, oil, gas, graphite, mica, salt and other ore and non-ore minerals using the underground method.
+Unfortunately, over the past decades, people in this profession have led the sad statistics of those killed as a result of accidents at work.

-The reason is mine accidents, landslides, blasting operations.
-Among the constantly influencing harmful factors are dust, noise, poor illumination, excess concentration of hazardous substances in the air (a frequent occurrence - poisoning with methane and carbon monoxide).
-In terms of the degree of hazard, other types of work are comparable to the miner's profession, which involve full-time employment in underground work, such as, for example, the construction of mines, mines, various underground structures, the subway.
+The cause is mine accidents, collapses, and blasting operations.
+Among the constantly affecting harmful factors are dust, noise, poor lighting, excess concentrations of hazardous substances in the air (a common occurrence is methane and carbon monoxide poisoning).
+In terms of the degree of danger, other types of work that involve full-time employment in underground work are comparable to the miner's profession - such as, for example, the construction of mines, shafts, various underground structures, and the subway.

-Mining operations involving work on the surface are also among the most dangerous, as well as the work of those employed in mining and processing plants, in metallurgical production (blast furnace, steel-making, ferroalloy, coke production, workshops for the preparation of compositions and repair of metallurgical furnaces, dolomite factories, rolling and pipe production).
-These categories of workers are separated into separate lists in Russian legislation.
+Mining operations that involve work on the surface are also among the highly hazardous, as is the work of those employed at mining and processing plants, in metallurgical production (blast furnace, steelmaking, ferroalloy, coke production, workshops for the preparation of compositions and repair of metallurgical furnaces, dolomite factories, rolling And pipe production).
+These categories of workers are identified in Russian legislation in separate lists.

 2. Industry and agriculture

-Difficult working conditions in the tractor and economic engineering, building materials industry, road construction engineering, logging industry, in agriculture.
-People of these professions experience serious physical activity every day, are exposed to many harmful chemical and physical factors (for example, the presence of dust from small particles of silicon oxide, wood chips or other similar components in the inhaled air increases the risk of lung disease, silicosis, and respiratory cancer).
+Difficult working conditions in the tractor and economic engineering industry, the building materials industry, road construction engineering, the logging industry, in agriculture.
+People in these professions experience severe physical stress every day and are exposed to many harmful chemical and physical factors (for example, the presence of dust from small particles of silicon oxide, wood shavings or other similar components in the inhaled air increases the risk of lung diseases, silicosis, and respiratory cancer).

-This is due to asbestos, which at the end of the last century was widely used in construction.
-The work of an electrician is, among other things, associated with the risk of electrical injury.
+The culprit is asbestos, which was widely used in construction at the end of the last century.
+The work of an electrician is also associated with the risk of electrical injury.

 4. Firefighter

-Firefighter Is, by far, one of the most dangerous professions.
-However, as statistics show, firefighters often die not from burns or poisoning by combustion products, but from heart attacks and other cardiovascular diseases.
-The reason for this is the very high level of stress that this job entails.
-Emotional tension and internal mobilization is observed not only at the moment of fighting the fire, but at the moment of waiting for calls, teachings, and simply in "peaceful life."
+Firefighter This is certainly one of the most dangerous professions.
+However, as statistics show, firefighters more often die not from burns or poisoning by combustion products, but from heart attacks and other cardiovascular diseases.
+The reason for this is the very high level of stress that this job involves.
+Emotional tension and internal mobilization are observed not only when fighting fire, but when anticipating challenges, exercises, and simply in “peaceful life.”

-As studies by Harvard University researchers have shown, the constant level of stress hormones in firefighters is several times higher than in people of quiet professions.
-This leads to the fact that the cardiovascular and nervous system of fire fighters is constantly working "at the limit", and as a result - an increased risk of getting the corresponding diseases.
+As research by Harvard University specialists has shown, the constant level of stress hormones in firefighters is several times higher than in people in quiet professions.
+This leads to the fact that the cardiovascular and nervous systems of firefighters are constantly working “at the limit”, and as a result, there is an increased risk of developing corresponding diseases.
 The same applies to all other representatives of professions associated with a direct risk to life - military, police, rescuers.

 5. Pilot

-Pilot - this profession, which also involves increased emotional stress and difficult working conditions.
-Among the occupational risks for a pilot is an increased likelihood of developing melanoma (skin cancer).
-This is due to the effect of solar and cosmic radiation, from which the rarefied atmosphere does not protect at high altitudes.
-In addition, as recent studies show, the constant change of time zones can lead in the long run to various failures in the body's self-regulation system, hormonal disruptions.
-This effect is exacerbated by the dry, conditioned and filtered air in the aircraft cabin, which causes premature aging and drying of the skin.
+Pilot– this is a profession that also involves increased emotional stress and difficult working conditions.
+Among the professional risks for a pilot is an increased likelihood of developing melanoma (skin cancer).
+This is due to the influence of solar and cosmic radiation, from which the thin atmosphere does not protect at high altitudes.
+In addition, as recent studies show, constant changes in time zones can lead in the long term to various disruptions in the body’s self-regulation system and hormonal imbalances.
+This effect is exacerbated by dry, conditioned and filtered air in the aircraft cabin, which causes premature aging, “drying out” of the skin.
 Flight attendants are exposed to the same risks.
-Moreover, for the latter, the problem of diseases of the spine may be very relevant - due to the high load on it, a rather high level of vibration and falls during sharp maneuvers of the aircraft.
+Moreover, for the latter, the problem of spinal diseases can be very relevant - due to the high load on it, a fairly high level of vibration and falls during sudden maneuvers of the aircraft.

 6. Driver

-Driver- this profession in Russia is among the three most dangerous.
+Driver– this profession is in the top three most dangerous in Russia.
 The main cause of death and disability is road traffic accidents.
-According to statistics, accidents with serious consequences in the work of a driver happen more often than in the work of a firefighter or policeman.
-In addition, due to prolonged sitting, hypothermia, drivers often develop spinal diseases, chronic back pain, and increased stress levels lead to the development of cardiovascular problems.
+According to statistics, accidents with serious consequences occur more often in the work of a driver than in the work of a firefighter or police officer.
+In addition, due to prolonged sitting and hypothermia, drivers often develop spinal diseases, chronic back pain, and an increased level of stress leads to the development of cardiovascular problems.

 7. Dentists, dental hygienists

-Dentists, dental hygienists engage in peaceful work that is not as risky as many of the above occupations.
-However, the uncomfortable and unhealthy posture they are in most of the working day often leads to spinal problems, back pain and joint pain.
+Dentists, dental hygienists engage in peaceful work that does not involve the same level of risk as many of the above professions.
+However, the uncomfortable and unhealthy posture in which they find themselves most of the working day often leads to problems with the spine, back pain and joint pain.

-Pathologists, mortuary workers- this is not a job for the faint of heart.
+Pathologists, morgue workers– this is not a job for the faint of heart.
 But as practice shows, they adapt quite well psychologically to the specifics of their work.
-The main danger for the people of this profession is the colorless substance formalin.
-Constant contact with it increases the risk of developing leukemia (a form of cancer) several times compared with the average level.
-The substance was recently officially listed as a carcinogen, but it is currently not possible to abandon its use.
-Formalin is also used in the woodworking industry and in the manufacture of paper, medical laboratories.
+The main danger for people in this profession is the colorless substance formalin.
+Constant contact with it increases the risk of developing leukemia (a form of cancer) several times higher than the average.
+Recently, the substance was officially included in the list of carcinogens, but it is currently not possible to abandon its use.
+Formaldehyde is also used in the woodworking industry, paper making, and medical laboratories.

 9. Middle managers, kindergarten teachers and primary school teachers

-Middle managers, kindergarten teachers and primary school teachers Are the main victims of psychological problems, nervous, endocrine and cardiovascular diseases.
-Working with people is associated with increased stress levels and psycho-emotional overload.
-The paradoxical fact has long been known that it is the people of the “helping” professions who are most susceptible to emotional burnout and personal deformations, although their work does not carry any visible risk.
-However, as psychologists note, this invisible, but constant stress turns out to be even more destructive for the nervous system than the acute stress experienced by firefighters, military personnel, and rescuers.
+Middle managers, kindergarten teachers and teachers primary school - these are the main victims psychological problems, nervous, endocrine and cardiovascular diseases.
+Working with people is associated with increased levels of stress and psycho-emotional overload.
+The paradoxical fact has long been known that it is people in “helping” professions who are most susceptible to emotional burnout and personal deformation, although their work does not carry any visible risk.
+However, as psychologists note, it is precisely this kind of invisible, but constant stress that turns out to be even more destructive for the nervous system than the acute stress experienced by firefighters, military personnel, and rescuers.

-An obvious danger that must be dealt with is less traumatic for the psyche than constant emotional overstrain, for which there is no specific object for discharge.
-As a result, the stress accumulating over the years can lead to depletion of the nervous system, breakdowns, psychosomatic illnesses or negative personality changes (professional deformations, cynicism, irritability).
-Therefore, people of "helping" professions and managers should pay great attention to the prevention of emotional burnout, to learn how to resist the effects of chronic stress, to "safely" release stress.
+A clear danger that needs to be dealt with is less traumatic for the psyche than constant emotional overstrain, for which there is no specific object for release.
+As a result, tension accumulated over the years can lead to exhaustion of the nervous system, breakdowns, psychosomatic illnesses or negative personality changes (professional deformations, cynicism, irritability).
+Therefore, people in “helping” professions and managers should pay important attention to the prevention of emotional burnout, learn ways to resist the effects of chronic stress, and “safe” stress relief.

 10. Hairdressers

-HairdressersIs another seemingly peaceful profession, which is associated with exposure to harmful factors.
+Hairdressers- This is another seemingly peaceful profession that is associated with exposure to harmful factors.
 We are talking about constant contact with substances and components that make up hair dyes, varnishes and other cosmetics and household chemicals.
 Many of these substances are quite harmful and can cause allergies.
-An ordinary consumer or consumer usually does not face risks when using modern cosmetics (hair coloring, etc.), because in this case the body is in contact with an insignificant amount of a substance.
-Problems can arise only for those with hypersensitive skin.
+An ordinary consumer usually does not face risks when using modern cosmetics (hair coloring, etc.), because in this case the body comes into contact with a negligible amount of the substance.
+Problems may arise only for those with hypersensitive skin.

-However, it is another matter - professional hairdressers who daily carry out dyeing procedures and work with appropriate chemical dyes and components.
-The risk of getting persistent skin inflammation, occupational dermatitis increases by an order of magnitude.
-If representatives of many other professions can protect themselves from direct contact with an allergen, then for a hairdresser this is almost impossible.
-Moreover, gloves are a bad salvation: paint often gets under them, and in addition, being in gloves all day can also lead to allergies and problems with the skin of the hands.
-It may take several years for occupational dermatitis to manifest itself.
+However, another thing is professional hairdressers who carry out coloring procedures every day and work with the appropriate chemical dyes and components.
+The risk of developing persistent skin inflammation, occupational dermatitis, increases by an order of magnitude.
+While representatives of many other professions can protect themselves from direct contact with an allergen, this is almost impossible for a hairdresser.
+Moreover, gloves are a poor salvation: paint often gets under them, and besides, wearing gloves all day can also lead to allergies and problems with the skin of your hands.
+It may take several years before occupational dermatitis makes itself felt.

-Conducting an OSHMS.
-What are the factors in production.
-Obligations of the employer in identifying hazards.
-What the employee must do.
+Conducting an OSMS.
+What factors are present in production?
+Responsibilities of the employer when identifying hazards.
+What should the employee do?
 All this will be discussed in this article.

 What are harmful production factors?

-In the process of life, a person is influenced by the environment, and the performance of technological tasks is no exception.
-Working conditions are both harmful and dangerous:
+In the process of life, a person is influenced by the environment, and performing technological tasks is no exception.
+Working conditions can be both harmful and dangerous:

-• danger is a greater likelihood of injury.
-For example, work on machine tools with open moving mechanisms, activities with explosives and substances;
+• danger is a high probability of injury.
+For example, work on machine equipment with open moving mechanisms, activities with explosive materials and substances;

-• - this is contact with substances adversely acting on the body, physical overload, biological effects and psychoemotional stress.
-For example, harmful factors include the evaporation of chemicals in the air of the working area or gas pollution, as well as dustiness, contact with infected material during work, psychological and emotional overload.
+• - this is contact with substances that adversely affect the body, physical overload, biological effects and psycho-emotional stress.
+For example, harmful factors include the evaporation of chemicals in the air of the work area or gas contamination, as well as dust, contact with infected material during work, psychological and emotional overload.

-As a result of the influence of these factors, the loss of health does not occur immediately, since harmful substances gradually accumulate in the body.
-If the fact of a violation of the state of health is revealed at the medical board, then an occupational disease is registered as a result of which the employer is obliged to pay the employee a certain amount by calculation.
+As a result of exposure to these factors, loss of health does not occur immediately, as harmful substances gradually accumulate in the body.
+If the fact of a health condition violation is revealed at the medical examination, then a Occupational Illness based on the result of registration of which the employer is obliged to pay the employee a certain amount by calculation.

 Harmful factors are present literally everywhere, even in the air that a person breathes, it is possible that there are substances hazardous to health.